technopagan/adept-jpg-compressor/README.md

 **Adobe Fireworks + @pornelski's ImageOptim - 69,1 kB**
 [![Satchel Adobe Fireworks and ImageOptim](images/05-04-satchel-Adobe-Fireworks-plus-ImageOptim-identical-quality-settings.jpg)](https://raw.github.com/technopagan/adept-jpg-compressor/master/images/05-04-satchel-Adobe-Fireworks-plus-ImageOptim-identical-quality-settings.jpg)
 Adobe Fireworks + ImageOptim save 9.19% of filesize.
-While this makes the resulting image a little than the version created by Adept, one has to consider that the Adobe version handles the noise in the off-focus background more gracefully, therefore again taking the crown of balance between filesize and visual quality.
+While this makes the resulting image a little larger than the version created by Adept, one has to consider that the Adobe version handles the noise in the off-focus background more gracefully, therefore again taking the crown of balance between filesize and visual quality.
 Once more, it's sadly not automatable and wouldn't scale well.

 **JPEGMini - 56,7 kB**
 [![Beach JPEGMini](images/05-05-satchel-jpegmini.jpg)](https://raw.github.com/technopagan/adept-jpg-compressor/master/images/05-05-satchel-jpegmini.jpg)